25me01030-Dhruv/Computer_Vision_with_ResNet_on-CIFAR-10/README.md

 # The epoch value was set to 20.
 AND applying these constraints I achieved the overall train accuracy of    and overall test accuracy of    .
 A visualization on epochs vs accuracy and epochs vs loss is also shown.

+Preview : The resnet model (Residual network) model is a pretrained deep learning CNN architecture that is utilized for the task of image recogniton.
+Originally the ReSNet architecture was introduced in
+          2015 through the paper 'Deep Residual Learning for Image Recognition'.
+It was developed to counter a very common problem named 'Vanishing Gradient'.

+Vanishing gradient problem : Since deep learning models are built on deep neural networks.
+So when optimizers were applied to fetch the new value of the weights,
+                            the gradients were so low that the visible change in the weights was almost none.
+Thus due to this problem the deep NNs surprisingly would give poor results than shallower models.
+The first clue for the vanishing gradient problem was that 'The model was not overfitting in training'.

+The fix by ResNET :